At a Glance

 Birdlife:

-Chesapeake Farms is probably best known for its waterfowl, with 27 species reported.
-Some of the fields and hedgerows are actively managed for Northern Bobwhite, and they are relatively easy to see and hear during the summer months.
-Another attraction at Chesapeake Farms are the shorebirds that use the ponds and impoundments, primarily during spring and fall migration; 26 species have been reported.
-The ponds also provide good habitat for wading birds: Great Blue Heron, Great Egret, Green Heron, Little Blue Heron, Cattle Egret, and Glossy Ibis are all regular.
+Chesapeake Farms is probably best known for its waterfowl, with at least 30 species reported.
+Another attraction at Chesapeake Farms are the shorebirds that use the ponds and impoundments, primarily during spring and fall migration; at least 29 species have been reported.
+The ponds also provide good habitat for wading birds: Great Blue Heron, Great Egret, Green Heron, Little Blue Heron, Western Cattle-Egret, and Glossy Ibis are all regular.
+White Ibis is becoming more frequent, particularly during dispersal in July and August.
+American Bittern and Least Bittern are less regularly observed but are present.
+Listen for them.

 In spring, summer, and fall, the woods and hedgerows hold a selection of migrating or breeding flycatchers and vireos.
-Fourteen species of sparrow have been reported at Chesapeake Farms, including wintering species such as White-throated, White-crowned, Savannah and Swamp, and breeders such as Grasshopper, Chipping, and Field.
+At least 16 species of sparrows have been reported at Chesapeake Farms, including wintering species such as White-throated, White-crowned, Savannah, and Swamp, and breeders such as Grasshopper, Chipping, and Field.
 A Golden-Crowned Sparrow, a great rarity for Maryland, created a sensation in the winter of 2010-2011.

-Reports include 23 species of warblers, mostly during migration, but Ovenbird, Kentucky Warbler, Common Yellowthroat, American Redstart, Yellow Warbler, Pine Warbler and Prairie Warbler all breed at Chesapeake Farms.
+Reports include at least 31 species of warblers, mostly during migration, but Ovenbird, Kentucky Warbler, Common Yellowthroat, American Redstart, Yellow Warbler, Pine Warbler, and Prairie Warbler all breed at Chesapeake Farms.
 Both Summer and Scarlet Tanagers also breed here, as well as Indigo Bunting and Blue Grosbeak, both of which are numerous

 Parking:

 Roadside along the auto tour route.
 You must remain in your car.
-There are no walking trails.
+There are no walking trails.v

 Directions: